Scrap metal prices

 8. Geopolitical Events and Natural Disasters

 Events such as wars, political instability, or natural disasters can disrupt supply chains, transportation, and manufacturing.
-These disruptions can lead to unpredictable fluctuations in scrap metal prices, especially in global markets.
+These disruptions can lead to unpredictable fluctuations in rates, especially in global markets.

 9. Technological Developments

 Advances in recycling and sorting technology improve processing efficiency, which can help stabilize or reduce costs over time.
-However, the initial investment in technology may lead to short-term increases in scrap metal prices.
+However, the initial investment in technology may lead to short-term increases in rates.

 10. Seasonal Factors